MarcoBramini/screen-recorder/README.md

-# pds-screen-recording
+# Screen Recorder

-An app to capture and record your screen
+A library to capture and record from your audio and video devices.

+Contains the main library and two example applications (command line and graphic interface).

 # Build